 - Transportation of personal items from start to finish

-- Positive Tracks tech shirt, training shirt & other TBD swag
+- Positive Tracks training shirt & other TBD swag

-- A monthly team newsletter with motivation, logistics & training support
+- A monthly team newsletter with motivation, logistics, local recommendations, training support, and more!

-Positive Tracks: To request a spot on the Positive Tracks team, please email Emily Gardner at email@example.com or visit our website for additional information: http://www.positivetracks.org/.
+To request a spot on the Positive Tracks team, visit our website for additional information: https://www.positivetracks.org/.

 Commit to raise $500* and enjoy the following benefits: